b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 **man and info**

+>	"Give a man a fish, and you feed him for a day.
+>	Teach a man to fish, and you feed him for a lifetime."
+>		~ English proverb

 The GNU `man` package and the GNU `info` package are two different systems for providing documentation about modules, packages and commands in the Termux shell environment.
 The main differences between them are:

 - The `man` package is older and more traditional, whilst the `info` package is newer and more advanced.